Are we a match? Are we a match

 Sometimes it’s just not the best timing.
 They might be wrapping up an important project or be busy with other tasks on their list.
 There are many different reasons for an objection or no response.
 Don’t take it personally and keep your outreach open, polite, and friendly.

 Spacing out your follow-up messages gives you a higher chance of connecting with them once their busy period is over.
+If you’ve tried reaching out to a client multiple times and they’re not responding, ask them directly if they want you to stop.
+Respect their decision and end things on a positive note.

 5. Don’t give up straight away